-The present study investigates the wind speed long-term trends at global scale in the last decades (1980-2015) using three state-of-the-art reanalyses: ERA-Interim [3], the Japanese 55-year Reanalysis (JRA-55) [4] and Modern Era Retrospective-Analysis for Research and Applications (MERRA-2) [5].
-The most im-
+The present study investigates the wind speed long-term trends at global scale in the last decades (1980-2015) using three state-of-theart reanalyses: ERA-Interim [3], the Japanese 55-year Reanalysis (JRA-55) [4] and Modern Era Retrospective-Analysis for Research and Applications (MERRA-2) [5].
+The most important specifications of these datasets have been summarized in Table 1.